MishaLaskin/curl/README.md

 tensorboard --logdir log --port 6006
 ```

 and go to `localhost:6006` in your browser.
 If you're running headlessly, try port forwarding with ssh.

+For GPU accelerated rendering, make sure EGL is installed on your machine and set `export MUJOCO_GL=egl`.
+For environment troubleshooting issues, see the DeepMind control documentation.